 Standard/ element Issue identified during self-assessment What outcome or goal do we seek?
 Priority (L/M/H) How will we get this outcome?
 (Steps) Success measure By when?
 Progress notes 6.1.3 Difficulty in finding space to display information about relevant community services and resources to support parenting and family wellbeing.
 Things get blown away outside.
 Space to display this information M When the pergola is built we hope to have more space Space to display information 2022 Works to commence December 2020.
 Pergola has been built and final defects being addressed.
-6.1.3 Finding an alternative, more up-to-date way of communicating with Develop a Parent App Н Research and test new Parent App.
-Develop an online tool for parents to view photos and Term 2 2019 Introduced in term 2 2019.
+New website live as of June 2021 6.1.3 Finding an alternative, more up-to-date way of communicating with parents about their children Develop a Parent App Н Research and test new Parent App.
+Develop an online tool for parents to view photos and daily activities about their child Term 2 2019 Introduced in term 2 2019.
+Kindyhub app implemented.

-parents about their children daily activities about their child Kindyhub app implemented.
 Follow up usage and seek parent feedback through 2021 survey.

+38/50 families happy with Kindyhub & 5 families haven't used it.
 6.1.3 COVID access restrictions for 2021 enrolments.
 Virtual tour created and uploaded on our Website Н Putting a slideshow together of photos from the past.
 Short video to be viewed by prospective parents and the community, to boost potential enrolments for 2021.
 Term 4 Completed and uploaded T4.
-6.1.3 Due to COVID and Sustainability reasons all Enrolment forms are now online Enrolment forms online to be completed before the enrolment process in T4 Н Upload all forms onto Google docs All enrolment forms are now on Google Docs for easy application, transition, and to save on costs Term 4 Completed
+6.1.3 Due to COVID and Sustainability reasons all Enrolment forms are now online Enrolment forms online to be completed before the enrolment process in T4 Н Upload all forms onto Google docs All enrolment forms are now on Google Docs for easy application, transition, and to save on costs Term 4 Completed 6.1 & 6.2 Opportunity for improvement identified to showcase the facilities & program post covid restrictions, renovations & roll out of new timetable Increased family engagement and community awareness M Review current social media presence Determine appropriate content with CoM Communicate new timetable Promote enrolments Implementation of updated timetable New website Update social media content End of 2022 Nov '21 - New website live and links working April '22 - Social Media and website reviewed by Marketing Officer.
+Content updates presented to CoM